spacetimeengineer/mupy/README.md

 ### PSI ( Parametric System Instructions )

-PSI is a strange but a powerful and proven technology which was born from absolute nessecity not to
+PSI is a strange but a powerful and proven technology which was born from an absolute nessecity to build big things.

+### Current State

+PSI in its current state exists much like Excaliber locked in it's stone ; It has power but few who can wi

+Currently PSI lacks hardware families since there is only a single developer.
+The

 ### Prerequisites